 - Meals – breakfast daily and lunch during weekdays

-- Daily transportation to/from project location
+- Transportation to/from Phnom Penh to project location

 - 24/7 on-site support – Site Coordinator and Site Director